 The main focus of my research is urban food security in Africa.
 Rapid urbanization is transforming food systems across Africa with important implications for feeding growing populations of urban poor who rely on cash economies while experiencing informal employment and precarious housing.

-My research has thus far centred on the case of Uganda, but currently I am exploring the policy environments around urban poverty and food security in Kenya and Tanzania.
+My research has thus far centred on the case of Uganda, but currently I am exploring the policy environments around urban food security and migration in Kenya and Tanzania.

 Awards and Achievements